Tier 1 — must know Canine Cardiology Emergency

 NAVLE traps — where students lose marks

-Aggressive fluids can worsen congestion.
+Extra volume can worsen pulmonary congestion.

 Practice questions